-HOW YOU CAN HELP...
-Despite the progress that is being made there is still much work to be done to break down the barriers to diversity, It is harder inclusion and belonaina that continue to exist in many organizations and in society as a whole. to crack a prejudice We believe that real progress can only be made when we all take individual reask you to join us to help us to continue than an atom. our work...help us to amplify our voice by using yours.
-Follow Us: Albert Einstein nkedIn Group 'The Institute of Equality & Diversity Professional:
+Despite the progress that is being made there is still much work to be done to break down the barriers to diversity, inclusion and belonging that continue to exist in many organizations and in society as a whole.
+We believe that real progress can only be made when we all take individual responsibility for creating change, so we ask you to join us to help us to continue our work...help us to amplify our voice by using yours.
+Follow Us: Twitter - @IEDPorguk LinkedIn Group "The Institute of Equality & Diversity Professionals" Facebook- Institute of Equality and Diversity Professionals iedp.org.uk